 Now that you know when you will tell your story, it is time to make your story compelling.
 Describe your nonprofit’s mission, the change you are aiming to create, and how your supporters can help.
 Make sure the focus is on how your supporters’ contributions can create the change you’re hoping to make.
 If your donors’ morals and values align with those of your nonprofit, this is a surefire way to encourage donations.
-You can portray your story through:

 - Stories of people your nonprofit has helped

 - Volunteers’ stories

 - Nonprofit members’ experiences